matthewcrews/ddd-with-fsharp/slides/index.md

 }
 ```

-Questions:
+' Questions:

-- What can go wrong here?
+' What can go wrong here?
-- What happens if numbers are negative?
+' What happens if numbers are negative?

----
+' Point out that DaysOfInventory should have a restricted domain
+***

 ### Days Of Inventory Model